Amazon Quick Linker

 By Olivia Salter

-When we open a novel, delve into a short story, or immerse ourselves in a fantastical world, we embark on a unique pact with the author—a silent agreement that transcends the printed page.
+When we open a novel, delve into a short story, or immerse ourselves in a fantastic world, we embark on a unique pact with the author—a silent agreement that transcends the printed page.
 Steve Almond, an astute observer of human nature, encapsulates this unspoken understanding in a single sentence.
 Let’s explore the layers of meaning behind this profound quote.

 The Willing Accomplice